04/07/2022 by Carney Sandoe Staff |

 Acing the Phone Interview

 For that reason, rejoice when schools ask you to set up a time to chat.
-And read these tips so you can ace your phone interview—and get on-campus!
+And read these tips so you can ace your phone interview — and get invited to the next round on-campus!

 1. Timing is Everything